 Sure, the whole debacle made us all chuckle from afar.
 However, this documentary (and the one by Hulu) lays bare the actual costs, and it’s anything but humorous.
 Mostly, it’s horrifying.
 Retold through deftly edited interviews and found footage, the doc’s narrative chops are strong.
 We witness it all unravel, fueled by infinite amounts of ego and denial.
 The film stops short of any broader implications of these two combustible ingredients (The White House?
 Brexit?), which left me wanting.
 I wanted answers as to why smart individuals so easily get duped when working in groups?
 How people can so quickly escape culpability?
 How do people become so malleably (and unable to act ethically) when money (like the balance of their fee) is held over them?
 I wanted introspection.
 Instead, we learn Billy is likely a sociopath — a master manipulator of wills — which, conveniently, absolves everyone (including the film makers, who did Fyre’s marketing) of responsibility.
 How nice for them.

 I've never seen a Transformer movie.
 I probably wouldn't have seen this one either, except I saw the trailer for it so many times (thanks AMC-Pass!)
 I couldn't escape, my fate sealed.
 This prequel, taking place in the 80s, shows the beginning of the saga (which I know nothing about) and how Bumblebee lost his voice (which I didn't know he never had).
 I clearly missed all the Easter eggs, but it didn't detract from a solid if predictable plot, a female heroine who kicks butt, and what's his face playing the hot bad guy that (eventually) figures it out.
 Last, I might add.
-I dig the CGI, but found myself wondering more about how they transform and where everything goes more than the current predicament.
+I dig the CGI, but found myself wondering more about how they transform and where everything goes more than the plot points.
 So, like, does the muffler have the same function in car form as it does in upright form?
 How about the windshield wiper fluid?